Needlesslord/PaintWars_by_BrainDeadStudios/docs/web_template/home.md

 ## All our games:

-**Paint Wars:**
+**Paint Wars:** In a world full of colour, a corruption spread, turning everything monochromatic and evil.
+The war started, with all colour beings trying to restore the colours on the world and with them, the peace.
+The destiny of those in despair is in your hands.

 ## Highlighted games:

 ##### Paint Wars

-Video marketing
+*__Video marketing__*

-description
+In a world full of colour, a corruption spread, turning everything monochromatic and evil.
+The war started, with all colour beings trying to restore the colours on the world and with them, the peace.
+The destiny of those in despair is in your hands.

-video to explain the controls and how to play
+*__video to explain the controls and how to play__*

-more information (all the documentation)
+If you want more information about this game, please check out all the documentation.
+You can find it [here](../README.md).

 ## Play now!